EFICO Supplier Requirements for EUDR compliance (Update April 2025)

 Annex 4: Format requirements for geolocation data

-The form of the coffee farm and plot lists which are submitted by suppliers should comply with the minimum requirements for the EU IT system, with uniquely identifiable points that can be individually assessed.
-With this in mind, suppliers are asked to follow the following guidance:
+The format of the coffee farm and plot lists which are submitted by suppliers should comply with the minimum requirements for the EU IT system, with uniquely identifiable points that can be individually assessed.
+With this in mind, suppliers are asked to follow the following guidance (see also practical guide in Annex):

 General